nhn09/Web_scrapping_walkthrough/README.md

 Selenium is a framework that can grab source code informations from any website and make easy interaction possible which leads to creation of bots,filling up forms,using search field and so on.

-* to install : pip install selenium check if import selenium showing error or not. ( showing error may indicate the package is not installed in right python interpretor)
+* selenium installation : pip install selenium check if import selenium showing error or not. ( showing error may indicate the package is not installed in right python interpretor)

 * Chrome webdriver installation: